Privacy

 • English

-Surveillance Self-Defense (SSD) is a guide to protecting yourself from electronic surveillance for people all over the world.
-Some aspects of this guide will be useful to people with very little technical knowledge, while others are aimed at an audience with considerable technical expertise and privacy/security trainers.
+Surveillance Self-Defense (SSD) is a guide to protecting yourself from electronic surveillance for people worldwide.
+Some aspects of this guide will be useful to people with very little technical knowledge, while other sections are aimed at an audience with considerable technical expertise and privacy/security trainers.

 Posts